jku/path-traversal-poc/ISSUE-DESCRIPTION.md

   specification
 * targetpath use in URLs, and any required encoding must be specified in the specification
-* behaviour of rolenames in "meta" should be defined
+* behaviour of rolenames in "meta" should be defined (encoded or not?)
 * specification should *not* define how client or repository must store
   metadata: this is an implementation detail.
 * spec or a "implementer notes" document should give advice on how to store